jeffscyberjournal/CTFbin/BrainStorm.md

 This effectively showed EIP replaced wtih 42424242 (last 4 B's), with EAX replaced with AAA...

 ### Q3 Now you know that you can overflow a buffer and potentially control execution, you need to find a function where ASLR/DEP is not enabled.
 Why not check the DLL file.
+Answer: determined using build in mona.py script, which needs to added to Immunity Debugger  first.
+Google corelan/mona (official repository), to find github repository.

 Still using Immunity debugger, with the chatserver.exe loaded, in the bottom command bar enter:
 ```